 New York Public Library and Grand Central are usually absolute musts for any tourist.
 The library is just grandeur, class and elegance at it's finest, while the train station puts my usual London Victoria to shame.
-However, due to the general 'in, take one quick snap and get out' aspect to these two places, I wouldn't go out of my way to cater for them.
+However, due to the general 'in, take one quick snap and get out' aspect to these two places, I wouldn't go out of my way to cater to them.
 If you're pressed for time, maybe visit one over the other.

 |New York Public Library|